 Famous for/asBlack Pagoda, Chariot of the Sun, Kalinga Architecture, Included in Seven Wonders of India.

-Not very far from the popular beach town of Puri, the Sun Temple at Konark is a 13th-century temple situated in Konark, Odisha.
+Not very far from the famous beach town of Puri, the Sun Temple at Konark is a 13th-century temple situated in Konark, Odisha.
 It was built by King Narasimhadeva I of the Eastern Ganga Dynasty in around AD 1250.
-The Sun temple is in the shape of a gigantic chariot with carved stone wheel, pillars and walls and is led by 6 enormously carved horses.
+The Sun Temple is in the shape of a gigantic chariot with carved stone wheel, pillars and walls and is led by six enormously carved horses.
 It’s also considered to be one of the largest brahmin sanctuaries in India.
 The temple is originally said to be built at the mouth of river Chandrabhaga but the waterline receded since then.
-This World Heritage Site in India reflects the grandeur of the traditional style of Kalinga Architecture which was prevalent then.
+This World Heritage Site in India reflects the grandeur of the traditional style of Kalinga Architecture, which was prevalent then.